 By the late 1840s, virtually every town in America had a studio.
 Exposure time was still long enough that those posing had to keep very still, but Beard reduced it to between one and three minutes.
 Antoine-François-Jean Claudet, who secured a license in England from the patent that Daguerre had received in France (even though the French government had said it was free), decreased exposure time to 20 to 40 seconds by the summer of 1841.
 Smiling was still out of the question.
 Maybe it was because of having to hold that smile for too long.
 Maybe it was because quality dental care was still a century away.

 Growing up, my family went to a portrait studio at a J.C.
 Penny’s 45 minutes away from where we lived in central New Jersey.
-I never liked going.
+I never where can i buy viagra online liked going.
 My mother made my brother and I wear turtlenecks, often red, covered by cream-colored wool sweaters, as is evidenced by the Wall of Shame (what my brother and I named the long wall of family photos as my parents’ house).
 My sister never seemed to mind; she got to pick out a new dress.
 I felt uncomfortable in those clothes—clothes I otherwise never wore except to Christmas mass—walking through the mall, other girls my age looking at me.
 And then dealing with the photographer for 45-minutes.
 “Say Cheese!”
 He made us sit still for minutes, adjusting where and how my hand rested on my sister’s shoulder, how big my smile was, which way and to what degree my head was tilted.
 It was unbearable.
 I would have rather stood still for 15 minutes, not smiled, and been done with the whole mess.
 At least we didn’t have to see the portraits until they were developed and mailed to us a couple of weeks later.
 What really bothered me, although I doubt I could have articulated it then, was how staged it was—how my brother, sister and I would never have sat like that, wore clothes like that, or smiled that manufactured smile.

 Although the significant technical advances of the daguerreotype may have happened in Europe, it was the American family that embraced the daguerreotype wholeheartedly.
 And it was the Americans who began hand-coloring daguerreotypes—from the lips and eyes to, sometimes, the clothing.
 A trip to the photographer’s studio was serious business, a luxury to most.
 Americans wore their Sunday best, standing tall and still as the exposure time elapsed.
 And yet there were some early cavaliers in Boston—Albert Sands Southworth and Josiah Johnson Hawes—who took portraits of people as they were, sometimes seated with unkempt hair and typical daily clothing, another step away from the Romantics and towards the Realists.